ratehub/code-style/javascript/README.md

-# Ratehub React Style Guide
+# Ratehub JavaScript Style Guide
 *Javascript coding style focusing on readability and maintainability*

 ## Statement of Purpose